 How Financial Institutions Compete for Loans

-Instead of focusing on methods to meet additional needs of current accountholders and build new and better relationships with more creditworthy customers, many financial institutions try to compete against each other and nonbank competitors on price and easy-credit schemes.
+Banks should seek ways to serve bank account holders’ needs and build relationships with credit worthy customers.
+Some financial institutions use rates and fee to compete with each other and nonbank competitors via easy-credit schemes.
 Some industry experts believe this leaves banks and credit unions more vulnerable to client-poaching from competitors with more tempting offers.

-- Capital lines of credit for ongoing cash needs.
+- Cash needs (ongoing): Capital lines of credit

-- Longer-term commercial loans usually secured by real estate or other major assets.
+- Longer term payments: Commercial loans (typically secured by real estate or other major assets)

-However, in the post 2009 crisis atmosphere, banks and non-banks became more aggressive in satisfying the consumer’s growing demand for credit.
-A similar policy helped grow mortgages, home equity loan and home equity line-of-credit balances.
+However, in the post 2009 banking crisis atmosphere, banks and non-banks sought more aggressively to satisfy growing consumer demand for credit.
+A similar policy helped grow mortgages, home equity loan products and home equity line-of-credit balances.

 Alternative Lenders Challenge Bank and Credit Union Loan Growth

-The burgeoning online lending market fueled the alternative environment with appealing technology platforms, the capability to use alternate data sources to judge creditworthiness, rapid growth of new companies and product offerings geared to borrowers.
+The burgeoning online lending market fueled the alternative environment with appealing technology platforms; the ability to use alternate data sources to judge creditworthiness; and rapid growth of new companies and product offerings geared to borrowers.

 By using technology and unconventional underwriting techniques, many alternative lenders vied for borrowers with quicker processing times, automated apps, minimal demands for financial documentation and same-day funding, services most community banks struggled to match.